Data Protection Information

 If IP addresses are collected, they are immediately anonymized after collection by deleting the last number block.

-The data is processed based on our legitimate interest, pursuant to point (f) of Article 6(1) GDPR, to optimize our online offer and our web presence.
-Wiredminds processes the data on our behalf and we have concluded an order processing agreement with Wiredminds.
-It ensures that the data processing on our behalf takes place in accordance with the General Data Protection Regulation and that the rights of the data subjects are protected.
+We process statistical data based on our legitimate interest pursuant to Article 6 (1) lit. f GDPR for the purpose of optimizing our online offering and our web presence.
+Wiredminds processes the data on our behalf based on a data processing agreement between us and Wiredminds.
+This agreement ensures that the data processing on our behalf is compliant with the General Data Protection Regulation and guarantees the protection of the data subjects’ rights.

-6. Social Plugins
+6. Social Media Plug-ins

-We use the following social media plug-ins:
+We integrate the following social plug-ins on our website:

-a) Facebook Ireland Limited: Sharing on Facebook
+Facebook Ireland Limited: Sharing on Facebook

 In part, information is transmitted to the parent company Facebook Inc., headquartered in the USA, to other Facebook-companies and external partners of Facebook, each of which may be located outside the European Union.
 Facebook utilizes standard contractual clauses approved by the European Commission and relies on the European Commission's adequacy decisions about certain countries.

-b) Twitter International Company: Sharing on X
+Twitter / X: Sharing on Twitter / X

 Information is partly transferred to the parent company X Corp., headquartered in the USA, to other X-companies and external partners of X, each of which may be located outside the European Union.
 X utilizes standard contractual clauses approved by the European Commission and relies on your consent.

-c) NEW WORK SE (formerly: XING SE): Sharing on XING
+XING SE: Sharing on XING

 In part, information is transmitted to other NEW WORK-companies and external partners of NEW WORK, each of which may be located outside the European Union.
 NEW WORK utilizes standard contractual clauses approved by the European Commission or other appropriate safeguards as set forth in article 46 GDPR and relies on the European Commission's adequacy decisions about certain countries as well as your consent.

-d) LinkedIn Corporation: Sharing on LinkedIn
+LinkedIn Corporation: Sharing on LinkedIn

 In part, information is transmitted to the parent company LinkedIn Corporation, headquartered in the USA, to other LinkedIn-companies and external partners of LinkedIn, each of which may be located outside the European Union.
 LinkedIn utilizes standard contractual clauses approved by the European Commission.